-Ireland's Cabinet weighs options on abortion lawsNovember 27th, 2012 by Shawn Pogatchnik in Health /
+Ireland's Cabinet weighs options on abortion lawsNovember 27, 2012 by Shawn Pogatchnik in Medicine & Health / Health

 (AP)—Ireland published an experts' report Tuesday recommending that the government define when a woman in a life-threatening pregnancy can receive an abortion, a major national issue since the death last month of an Indian woman in an Irish hospital.